 - (iii) the reactive power provision capability requirement applies at the connection point.
 For profile shapes other than rectangular, the voltage range represents the highest and lowest values.
-The full reactive power range is therefore not expected to be available across the range of steadystate voltages; - (c) With regard to reactive power capability below maximum capacity: - (i) the relevant system operator in coordination with the relevant TSO shall specify the reactive power provision capability requirements and shall specify a P-Q/P{max}-profile that may take any shape within the boundaries of which the power park module shall be capable of providing reactive power below maximum capacity; - (ii) the P-Q/P{max}-profile shall be specified by each relevant system operator in coordination with the relevant TSO, in conformity with the following principles: - the P-Q/P{max}-profile shall not exceed the P-Q/P{max}-profile envelope, represented by the inner envelope in Figure 9; - the Q/P{max} range of the P-Q/P{max}-profile envelope is specified for each synchronous area in Table 9; - the active power range of the $P-Q/P{max}$ -profile envelope at zero reactive power shall be 1 pu; - the P-Q/P{max}-profile can be of any shape and shall include conditions for reactive power capability at zero active power; and - the position of the $P-Q/P{max}$ -profile envelope shall be within the limits of the fixed outer envelope set out in Figure 9; - (iii) when operating at an active power output below maximum capacity (P<P{max}), the power park module shall be capable of providing reactive power at any operating point inside its P-Q/P{max}-profile, if all units of that power park module which generate power are technically available that is to say they are not out of service due to maintenance or failure, otherwise there may be less reactive power capability, taking into consideration the technical availabilities;
+The full reactive power range is therefore not expected to be available across the range of steadystate voltages; - (c) With regard to reactive power capability below maximum capacity: - (i) the relevant system operator in coordination with the relevant TSO shall define the reactive power provision capability requirements and shall define a P-Q/Pmax-profile that may take any shape within the boundaries of which the power park module is capable of providing reactive power below maximum capacity; - (ii) the $P-Q/P{max}$ -profile shall be defined by each relevant system operator in coordination with the relevant TSO, in conformity with the following principles: - the P-Q/Pmax-profile shall not exceed the P-Q/Pmax-profile envelope, represented by the inner envelope in Figure 9; - the $Q/P{max}$ range of the P-Q/Pmax-profile envelope is defined for each synchronous area in Table 9; - the active power range of the P-Q/Pmax-profile envelope at zero reactive power shall be 1 pu; - the P-Q/Pmax-profile can be of any shape and shall include conditions for reactive power capability at zero active power; and - the position of the $P-Q/P{max}$ -profile envelope shall be within the limits of the fixed outer envelope set out in Figure 9; - (iii) when operating at an active power output below maximum capacity (Pmax), the power park module shall be capable of providing reactive power at any operating point inside its P-Q/Pmax-profile, if all units of that power park module which generate power are technically available that is to say they are not out of service due to maintenance or failure, otherwise there may be less reactive power capability, taking into consideration the technical availabilities;

-Figure 9: P- Q/P{max} -profile of a power park module.
-The diagram represents boundaries of a P- Q/P{max} -profile at the connection point by the active power, expressed by the ratio of its actual value and the maximum capacity per unit, against the ratio of the reactive power (Q) and the maximum capacity (P{max}) .
+Figure 9: $P-Q/P{max}$ -profile of a power park module.
+The diagram represents boundaries of a $P-Q/P{max}$ -profile at the connection point by the active power, expressed by the ratio of its actual value and the maximum capacity per unit, against the ratio of the reactive power (Q) and the maximum capacity $(P{max})$ .
 The position, size and shape of the inner envelope are indicative.